 ** But the thing that got me was that Doris took over the future by going back in time and making Goob look like a genious inventer, therefore she was never invented herself.
 This would mean the timeline could hold instabilities without cracking.
 But Lewis was able to destroy her by using a timeline that can't hold instabilities.
 Basically if he could uncreate her using thought then there's no way she could control the future without having existed.
 It seems like too big of a plot thing!

-*** This Troper came up with a rather interesting theory for the time.
-She imagines Time being like a story, with Older Goob/Bowler Hat Guy being footnotes in the story.
-(This troper, argueably, has just read HouseOfLeaves).
+*** She imagines Time being like a story, with Older Goob/Bowler Hat Guy being footnotes in the story.
 To get to the future that Lewis sees, Older Goob and the CrapsackWorld had to be read through...so to speak, but in the end, the story is the same.
 I mean, come on, like Lewis would ahve learned the Keep Moving Forward and the "I think you're right" to Franny on his own, without future help.
-So thus, Bowler Hat guy stays until Lewis wakes Goob up, in which, presumeably, he'll disappear as Doris's world did.
+So thus, Bowler Hat guy stays until Lewis wakes Goob up, in which, presumably, he'll disappear as Doris's world did.
 Doris could also be seen as a footnote, and her disappeance was just the end of the footnote.

 **** Another theory: Everything that we see was Lewis's BatmanGambit plan to get his and Mike's lives on track.
 Years down the road, maybe while working on the time machines, Lewis realizes that everything he knows about time travel doesn't work like what he saw (the night of the cold sweat awakening?).
 So he not only needs two time machines, he needs a DOR-15 that will carefully manipulate Mike's memory (with his permission), he needs holograms, and he needs multiple styles of cloaking devices.